google/WebFundamentals/src/content/en/android/trusted-web-activity/lay-of-the-land/index.md

 ### Bootstrapping {: #bootstrapping }

 Developers are busy people, with a lot of work to do and deadlines to match.
-To help with this, we created two tools to let user’s bootstrap their TWA.
+To help with this, we created two tools to let user’s bootstrap their Trusted Web Activity.

 The first (and oldest) is [svgomg-twa][9], which is a GitHub hosted Android Project that launches a Trusted Web Activity.